viktorgkw/TopAutoSpot/README.md

 </strong>

 ## Building the project⚙️
-<strong>In order to build the project you will have to...</strong>
+<strong>In order to build the project you will have to...
+TODO</strong>
 <br />
-TODO

 ## Contributing🧑‍🔧
 <strong>Before contributing to the project you should email the TSC for collaborator access.